Vertically aligned carbon nanotube arrays

-Vertically aligned carbon nanotube arrays (VANTAs) are a unique microstructure consisting of carbon nanotubes oriented with their longitudinal axis perpendicular to a substrate surface.
+In materials science, vertically aligned carbon nanotube arrays (VANTAs) are a unique microstructure consisting of carbon nanotubes oriented with their longitudinal axis perpendicular to a substrate surface.
 These VANTAs effectively preserve and often accentuate the unique anisotropic properties of individual carbon nanotubes and possess a morphology that may be precisely controlled.
 VANTAs are consequently widely useful in a range of current and potential device applications.

 Synthesis

 There are a handful of experimental technologies available to align a single or an array of CNTs along a pre-determined orientation.
 The techniques rely on different mechanisms and therefore are applicable to different situations.
 These techniques are categorized into two groups pertaining to when the alignment is achieved: (a) in-situ techniques where alignment is achieved during the CNT growth process and (b) ex-situ techniques where CNTs are originally grown in random orientations and alignment is achieved afterwards such as during the device integration process.